fubar2/treeval_gal/README.md

 TreeValGal depends on the updated [Jbrowse2 tool](#JBrowse2) to present repeats, gaps and other features as tracks in a configurable browser.
 JBrowse2 is currently only available on `usegalaxy.eu` for testing.

+### 12 March: Review

+- How best to handle variable number of AA/RNA/CDS/gene NCBI annotation files?
+  - may be no useful one or many
+  - cannot see how make minimap or miniprot optional in a WF, with an optional input
+    - tool insists on a non-optional input - doesn't know is running in a WF
+  - can make them optional as JB2 tracks
+    - Available ones selected from history
+    - Must be already mapped as GFF with miniprot for AA and as minimap BAM for the others
+- Mashmap is stalling, spinning forever in workflows.
+  - May need additional resources.
+- Self-homology mapping tracks are available to view
+  - minimap has a special mode, and mashmap may also work.
+  - Should low complexity regions be masked?
+    - ignore likely non-informative "homology" in repetitive sequence?

 ### 4 March: Updated work plans

 - Anna working on nucleotide and peptide alignments subworkflows